Somfic/documentation/eliteapi/voiceattack/tokens/syntax.md

 # Token syntax with EliteVA

+This guide will show you what tokens are and how EliteVA uses them.

 ## VoiceAttack tokens

 Tokens can been seen as variables in VoiceAttack.
 Tokens hold dynamic pieces of information that can be requested in logical expressions and in text-to-speech functions.